lkarsanb/cs4300/homework2/README.md

 - Bookings history page where users that are logged in are able to view their bookings (past and future).

 ## Supabase
-To store movie posters, I connected the project to Supabase in order to store and retrieve them in a storage bucket on supabase.
+To store movie posters, I connected the project to Supabase in order to store and retrieve them in a storage bucket on Supabase.

 ### Project Structure
 ```text